 We mounted our trusty modern steeds and headed north to Kentucky with visions of Bourbon glasses dancing in our heads.

-As Steve and Mik drink Bourbon one of the planes was to visit a distillery and have a tour.
+As Steve and Mik drink Bourbon one of the plans was to visit a distillery and have a tour.
 I was told Four Roses is one of the best and we proceeded to just south west of Lexington Kentucky to Lawrenceburg.
 The tour was very interesting and I learned a lot about Bourbon.
 First it has to be made in the USA, it has to be made of at least 51% corn, and the barrels of white oak that are used to age the drink can never be used for bourbon again.
 I think that there most be a lot of 4 Roses Bourbon drinkers here as you can just show up and take the tour 7 days a week, and when we were there the place was very busy and they had two tours going at the same time.
 Later in the sampling room Steve enjoyed, but Mik and myself thought probably not a good idea.
 That night in the hotel we sampled two bottles bought at the distillery, and yes it was very good.

 We left 4 Roses and that was the last of the planned stops and all that was left was the Dragon and other good roads in the Appalachian Mountains, or so we thought.

-We had been by time necessity, travelling mainly on Interstates unable to cover the great distance that we had to any other way.
+We had been by time necessity, travelling mainly on Interstates, unable to cover the great distance that we had to any other way.
 Steve was looking at a map on his phone and suggested this state road called 169.
 It travelled in a south east direction across Kentucky and through beautiful country estates and ordinary rural properties.
 It seemed that all properties both rich and otherwise had HUGE lawns all mowed and not a visible weed in them.
 When I say huge I mean huge, regular looking houses would have an acre or two and richer places would have 4 or 5 acres of beautiful lawns.
-These Americans most of learned from us Canadians of how to keep up your yards, as we saw many wives out cutting the grass with normal sized lawnmowers.
+These Americans must of learned from us Canadians of how to keep up your yards, as we saw many wives out cutting the grass with normal sized lawnmowers.

 Along this road there had been a couple signs saying that no commercial traffic allowed on the ferry, and we all wondered what was up.
 There was a great section of road that spiralled down this hill for a mile or two and then we came to the Kentucky River and are free ferry.
 This ferry was an actual paddle wheeler and it certainly made our day.